 Course Content Year 2

 During Year 2 of the course students will study:

 • Further Mechanics

 • Nuclear Physics

-Year 13 allows students to deepen their understanding of Physics and to establish links between the previously separate yet fundamental topics.
+Year 2 of the course allows students to deepen their understanding of Physics and to encourage them to establish links between the previously separate yet fundamental topics.
 Some of the concepts to be studied are Circular Motion, Simple Harmonic Motion, Gravitational, Electric and Magnetic Fields, Capacitance and Electromagnetic Induction, Radioactivity, Probing the Nucleus, Nuclear Instability, Nuclear Energy, Heat Capacity, Ideal Gases and Kinetic Theory.

 Assessment for A Level Physics in May/June of Year 13

 The exams for this course will measure how students have achieved the following assessment objectives.

 • AO1: Demonstrate knowledge and understanding of scientific ideas, processes, techniques and procedures.